KILTprotocol/sdk-js/packages/did/README.md

-// Generate the DID creation extrinsic with the authentication and encryption keys taken from the light DID. const { extrinsic, did } = await upgradeDid( lightDidDetails, keystore as KeystoreSigner<string>
+// Generate the DID creation extrinsic with the authentication and encryption keys taken from the light DID. const { extrinsic, did } = await upgradeDid( lightDidDetails, aliceKiltAccount.address, keystore as KeystoreSigner<string>
 )

-// The extrinsic can then be submitted as usual. await BlockchainUtils.signAndSubmitTx(extrinsic, aliceKiltAccount, {
+// The extrinsic can then be submitted by the authorised account as usual. await BlockchainUtils.signAndSubmitTx(extrinsic, aliceKiltAccount, {
   resolveOn,
 })

-// The full DID details can then be resolved after it has been stored on the chain. const fullDidDetails = await resolve(did)
+// The full DID details can then be resolved after they have been stored on the chain. const fullDidDetails = await resolve(did)
 ```